Chefs Notes

 Diced Red Onion

 Mediterranean vegetables are those commonly found in Mediterranean dishes, like cucumber, tomato, red onion, bell peppers, olives, zucchini, and eggplant.
 For my Greek-inspired Mediterranean Chickpea Salad, I lean into Greek flavours by using tomatoes, red onion, cucumber, and olives.
-However, the beauty of this salad lies in its versatility—you can add almost any vegetable you like.
+However, the beauty of this salad lies in its versatility -- you can add almost any vegetable you like.

 While I used raw vegetables to keep things fresh, roasted or grilled bell peppers, zucchini, and eggplant would add depth and make this salad perfect for BBQ season.
+If you love Mediterranean flavours, you might also enjoy my guide to Greek food for more inspiration.

 Mediterranean Herbs